PrakharMathur/prakharmathur.github.io/README.md

       - <https://en.cppreference.com/w/cpp/keyword/thread_local>
       - <http://en.cppreference.com/w/cpp/language/storage_duration>
 5. **Smart Pointers** `(Extremely Important)` - You must understand clearly how these Smart Pointers are implemented internally.
 Refer this [link](http://www.codeproject.com/Articles/15351/Implementing-a-simple-smart-pointer-in-c).
 This implementation has few bugs but you will be able to understand the basic idea of how are they implemented and how they work.
-   1. **Auto Pointer** `(Deprecated)`- Remember this is deprecated in C++11 and have been replaced with Unique Pointer.
+   1. **Auto Pointer** `(Deprecated)`- Remember this is deprecated since C++11 and has been replaced with Unique Pointer.
 So never say by mistake that you are using auto pointers in your code.
       - <https://en.cppreference.com/w/cpp/memory/auto_ptr>
       - <http://www.cplusplus.com/reference/memory/auto_ptr/>
    2. **Unique Pointer** `(Extremely Important)`